-- Writing with a pen or pencil should be in-line with the cursive handwriting script taught (Years 1 - 2).
-In Year 2, the pupils will begin to join their handwriting with the expectation that all will by the end of Year 2 and upwards.
-Pupils should aim and be awarded with the different levels of handwriting pen licences. - Year F and 1 will have the date (short) and learning intention provided on a label which is to be stuck into books. - Year 2 will write the date (short) themselves and then there will be a learning intention provided on a label which is to be stuck into books.
+- Writing should be in-line with the cursive handwriting script taught (Years 1 2).
+In Year 2, the pupils will begin to join their handwriting with the expectation that all children will consistently join by the end of Year 2 and upwards, apart from children with SEND or identified children whose difficulties prevent them from doing so. - YF and KS1 will write in pencil, unless specific activities call for the use of a pen (letter writing stations). - Children in Y3 will transition from a pencil to a pen.
+Pen will first be introduced during handwriting and gradually used in their writing books with the expectation that they will be used in all subjects, other than maths, by the end of Autumn 2, apart from children with SEND or identified children whose difficulties prevent them from doing so. - Year 2 will write the date (short) themselves and then there will be a learning intention provided on a label which is to be stuck into books.
 They will transition to writing the full date by the end of the year. - Key Stage 2 to write the date in full with the Learning Intention clearly written and underlined using a ruler on the line below the date. - In Whole Class Guided Reading, the Learning Intention needs to clearly link to the reading skill being taught (in line with the VIPERS approach in whole class guided reading), e.g. To summarise the beginning of the story of 'The BFG'. - In Phonics and Spelling, the Learning Intention needs to be clear (e.g. LI /ee/ sound). - Success Criteria grids used for certain aspects of writing: elicitation, invention and distance.
 They will also be used with Years F 2 for the innovation week where the Babcock Grammar Toolkit images are to be added.
-These are to be printed on green if it is elicitation or distance or pink if it is invention. - Miss a couple lines then draw a line under previous learning before starting afresh. - Number questions (GR / SPAG) and miss a line between each. - Children return to LI at the end of lesson and indicate with 1, 2 or 3 see feedback guidance. - Marking teacher refers back to the LI and indicate 1, 2 or 3 see feedback guidance.

-Provide sufficient time for children to review learning - encourage neat / appropriate use of purple pens.
-As Success criteria is not in books, please ensure that it is clearly evident in the classroom / planning.
-'Fee edback is one of the most powerful influences on learning and achievement' (Hattie and Timperley 2007)
+These are to be printed on green if it is elicitation or distance or pink if it is invention. - Miss a couple lines then draw a line under previous learning before starting afresh. - Number questions (GR / SPAG) and miss a line between each. - Children return to LI at the end of lesson and indicate with 1, 2 or 3 see feedback guidance. - Marking teacher refers back to the LI and indicate 1, 2 or 3 see feedback guidance. - Provide sufficient time for children to review learning encourage neat / appropriate use of purple pens. - As Success criteria is not in books, please ensure that it is clearly evident in the classroom / planning.